Thomas-Loudis/gsynth/README.md

 Papanikolaou T., Papadopoulos N.  (2015).
 High-frequency analysis of Earth gravity field models based on terrestrial gravity and GPS/levelling data: A case study in Greece, Journal of Geodetic Science, Vol. 5, No. 1, pp. 67-79 doi: 10.1515/jogs-2015-0008 .

 Papanikolaou T. (2013).
 GRAVsynth and GRAVtide software' User guide, Dept. of Gravimetry, HMGS, Greece.

+#

+### Guide: Instructions for configuration and data requirements

+GSynth can be executed through applying the following steps:
+1. Download the models' data required by executing the script file gsynth_data_models.m stored in the folder '../scripts/'
+2. Set the configuration file 'config_gsynth.in' stored in the folder '../config/'
+3. Set the input data points in the file 'points_gsynth.in' in the folder '../config/'
+4. Execute the main script of the software 'gsynth_main.m' in the folder '../main/'